Adams River Salmon Run

 We are only 10 minutes away from the Adams River.
 Come stay in our modern cottages to witness this great nearby spectacle of nature.

-Every 4 years the Adams River sockeye salmon travel 400 km from the Pacific Ocean to this inland waterway to return to their birthplace to spawn.
+Every four years, the Adams River sockeye salmon travel 400 km from the Pacific Ocean to this inland waterway to return to their birthplace to spawn.

 This is a special educational experience for the whole family.
-A special example of one species strange strategy for survival.
+It is a special example of one species’ strange strategy for survival.